Ngangaivy2501/smart-water-kiosks-demand-forecasting/README.md

 The final project focused on Random Forest Regression because of its ability to model complex relationships between multiple features and the target variable.

-Final Target

-"liters_sold"

-Model
+Final Model

-Random Forest Regressor
+Optimized Random Forest Regressor

 The model was trained using operational, environmental, temporal, and categorical features.

 Model evaluation was performed using unseen test data to assess how well the model could generalize to new observations.

 Random Forest Features

 The final model incorporated features such as: